randlab/geone/README.md

    - pyvista

 **Important note**:
-The package 'geone' includes a *deesse wrapper*, i.e. an *interface* to directly launch deesse within python.
-Whereas this wrapper is provided as an open source software, the deesse software itself is patent-protected by the University of Neuchâtel.
-Free licenses for deesse are provided on request, for non-commercial academic research and education only.
+GEONE includes a *DEESSE wrapper* to directly launch DEESSE within python.
+The DEESSE version provided with GEONE is a test version with restricted capabilities.
+To unlock the full capabilities of DEESSE, the user must obtain a commercial or academic license from the University of Neuchâtel.
+See LICENSE file for details.

-Note also that the deesse wrapper is built for python3.6 / python3.7 / python3.8.
+Note also that the DEESSE wrapper is built for python3.6 / python3.7 / python3.8.

 ## Examples
+Most of the modules in the package GEONE can be run as a script ('\_\_main\_\_' scope) and provide examples by this way.

-Various examples are provided in notebooks.
+Various examples are provided in notebooks, as described below.
 - Gaussian random fields (GRF):
    - `ex_grf_1d.ipynb`: example for the generation of 1D fields
    - `ex_grf_2d.ipynb`: example for the generation of 2D fields
    - `ex_grf_3d.ipynb`: example for the generation of 3D fields
-- Multiple-point statistics - simulation using the deesse wrapper:
+- Multiple-point statistics - simulation using the DEESSE wrapper:
-   - `ex_deesse_01_basics.ipynb`: basic deesse (categorical) simulations
+   - `ex_deesse_01_basics.ipynb`: basic DEESSE (categorical) simulations
    - `ex_deesse_02_additional_outputs_and_simulation_paths.ipynb`: retrieving additional output maps and setting the simulation path
    - `ex_deesse_03_search_neigbhorhood.ipynb`: advanced setting for the search neighborhood ellipsoid
    - `ex_deesse_04_continous_sim.ipynb`: continous simulations